GianCastle/poc-url-front/README.md

 ## Known issues
 - This project only supports modern browsers due to `navigator.clipboard` API.
 We should add a Polyfill in case we want browser support for older browsers such as IE
 - Honestly, I didn't like having to pass as a dependency the isSucess state to the `useGetAllUrls` hook as a way to refresh the state.
 While in this small case it is not shocking, we could use better structured patterns such as a context that handles the whole flow of fetching URLs or use third party packages with even more elaborate patterns for fetching and state handling such as React Query.
 - Although we use Bootstrap, in the current state of the project it is an overkill.
-But if we would like to extend the project with some design system, we can extend it by editing its SCSS variables and
+But if we would like to extend the project with some design system, we can extend it by editing its SCSS variables
+- in case we want to deploy this, we have no deployment strategy for the backend, although the frontend can be easily deployed on platforms such as netlify.

 ## Available Scripts

 In the project directory, you can run: